Board of Directors

 MBBS (Hons1) FRACP PhD

-Eva is a Medical Oncologist based at St Vincent’s Hospital, Sydney, and a Clinical Academic at the Faculty of Medicine, UNSW.
-She has an interest in academic clinical trials in GI and breast cancer and has been a member of AGITG for over 10 years, including as Chair of the Medical Oncology subcommittee of the ASM Organising Committee.
+Eva is a Medical Oncologist and is Director of Oncology at Monash University and Monash Health, Melbourne, Victoria; previously Senior Medical Oncologist at St Vincent’s Hospital, St Vincent’s Private Hospital and St Vincent’s Clinic and Associate Professor of Medicine, University of New South Wales.
+She has an interest in academic clinical trials in GI and breast cancer and has been a member of the AGITG since 2003.
+She has clinical trials expertise, links with national and international trials groups, and extensive experience with adult medical education.
+Eva has been a member of AGITG for over 10 years, including as Chair of the Medical Oncology subcommittee of the ASM Organising Committee.
 Eva is a member of the Lower GI working party, which considers and develops new trial concepts.
-She has clinical trials expertise and links with national and international trials groups, and extensive experience with adult medical education.

 |Mr Michael Gordon